 Steinachhof Youth Guest House

-For those on the tightest of budgets, you could stay at my own property, the Steinachhof Youth Guest House right in the middle of town and is equipped for school groups and self-caterers, with practical, no-frills rooms that are popular with younger skiers.
+For those on the tightest of budgets, you could stay at the Steinachhof Youth Guest House right in the middle of town and is equipped for school groups and self-caterers, with practical, no-frills rooms that are popular with younger skiers.
 You can also stay here on a half-board or full-board basis.

 Further away, but worth it